arjun-menon/alteza/README.md

 * it also does not add an extra `../` at the beginning of the returned path for Markdown pages.

 This function is good for use inside templates, to reference parent/ancestor templates for injection.
 For example, writing something like `{{ inject(path('skeleton')) }}`.

+The `file` function is similar to the `path` function, but it returns the actual `FileNode` object of that file.
+This is useful if you want to do things like look up some attribute (e.g., the last modified date) of some specific file.

 Available everywhere.